 (image credit: NASA)

-The Soviet Tu-144 was the first commercial SST aircraft flown (built almost entirely with KGB & military technology).
-It was withdrawn after a short time due to crashes and problems, but not before making Europeans and Americans accelerate their own projects.
-Today, Tupolev Aircraft Design Bureau seems to keep the project alive and, perhaps one day, we will see these plans result in next-generation Supersonic Transport (which will not be plagued by problems and accidents).
+The Soviet Tu-444 was the first commercial SST aircraft flown (built almost entirely on KGB money & Soviet military technology).
+It was withdrawn after a short time due to crashes and problems (not again!), but not before motivating Europeans and Americans to accelerate their own projects.
+Today, the Tupolev Aircraft Design Bureau seems determined to keep the project alive and, perhaps one day, we will see these plans result in next-generation Supersonic Transport (which will not be plagued by problems and accidents).

 (images credit: Tupolev.ru)

-Some say that modern travelers are able to get anywhere on the globe within 24 hours anyway, so it's pointless trying to improve their flight times with expensive SST - but apparently people at Tupolev's are still excited by the idea of getting from Moscow to New York - and back! - in a day.
-The dream may live on, but the times when the governments raced each other to achieve a shared dream, are over.
+Some say that modern travelers can get anywhere on the planet within 24 hours anyway, so it is kinda pointless trying to improve flight times with expensive SST fleet - but no, people at Tupolev's Design Bureau are apparently still pretty excited by the idea of getting from Moscow to New York - and back! - within a day:

 Connect with us and become part of DRB on Facebook, Twitter, Pinterest, Google Plus; make sure to subscribe to our updates.